 Charity information: The Measham Family Christian Foundation

 The project aims to reduce mortality and ill health caused by dirty water.
-Every year in Guinea Bissau, for every 10 children, 2 of them do not live longer than 5 years.
+Every year in Guinea Bissau, for every 10 children, two do not live longer than five years.
 This is primarily due to diseases such as cholera, diarrhoea and malaria.
-Also many die from malnutrition.
-Many had to walk over 3 miles for water and spend 4-5 hours a day in doing this.
-They have no healthy food and had to rely on root vegetables.
-Villages have no health centre or even proper roads to reach one.
+Many also die from malnutrition.
+They typically have to walk over 3 miles for dirty water and spend 4-5 hours a day in doing this.
+They have no healthy food and rely on root vegetables.
+Villagers have no health centre, nor even proper roads to reach one.

 Water changes life.
-We will be providing water points within 500 meters of every household in the villages, providing them good access to clean water.
-We will also construct latrines and provide a comprehensive health promotional activities.
-We will also work with women in setting market gardens to grow their vegetables and also run targetted equality workshops encouraging women to take active role within the community.
+We will be providing water points within 500 meters of every household in the village, providing them good access to clean water.
+We will construct latrines and provide a comprehensive health promotion programme.
+We will also work with women in developing market gardens to grow their vegetables and we also run targeted equality workshops, to encourage women to take an active role within the community.
 We will work with the people to draw up plans to sustain the facilities.

-Provide clean and potable water for 5000 people
+Provide clean and potable water for a village in Guinea Bissau

-Activities» Construct 5 water points within 500 meters of every household.
+Activities» Construct a water point within 500 meters of every household.
 The wells will be closed and have a hand pump.

-5 wells will be constructed within 500 meters of each household.
-GPS positions, photographs and videos of community using will be available.
+A well will be constructed within 500 meters of each household.
+GPS positions, photographs and videos of people using the facility will be available.

 Reduce mortality and water borne diseases.